 Grade is Credit (CR)/No Credit (NC).
 Grades are based on your internship supervisor's comprehensive review of your end-of-term supervisee evaluations from all supervisors at all sites, satisfactory completion of course assignments, and demonstration of expected professional standards.
-To pass, students must upload copies of their supervisee evaluations from externship to Taskstream, and complete supervisor evaluations for their externship through links provided via email.
+To pass, students must upload a copy of their externship supervisee evaluation to Taskstream, and complete an externship supervisor evaluation through links provided via email.
 A grade of No Credit (NC) means that the student will be administratively withdrawn from the program.
 A copy of the supervisee evaluation with a list of the clinical competencies evaluated is included at the end of this syllabus.